-Two Seriously Injured in Wrong-Way Crash on I-17
+Two Injured in Wrong-Way Accident on I-17 in Phoenix

 Two drivers were seriously injured in a wrong-way crash early Monday morning on interstate 17 in Phoenix.